Riteish1/ritesh/README.md

-# Docker multi-stage build and Spring boot
+# Java On Docker Image

-This project show how to build a spring-boot application using the docker´s multi-stage functionality and package it as docker image.
+This project show how to build a java spring-boot application using the docker´s multi-stage functionality and package it into a docker image and run it on a container.

-## Commands
+## Useful Commands

 To create the image run this command at the Dockerfile directory:
 ```bash